 —Prologue, Dead Men Walk

-Sure enough, later that night, vampire Elwyn has risen from his tomb, abetted by his servant, Zolarr, played by Dwight Frye, the ultimate toady to the undead.
+Sure enough, later that night, vampire Elwyn has risen from his tomb, abetted by his servant, Zolarr, played by Dwight Frye.
+Who else would you call when you need toady to the undead.

 After feasting on a lovely young maiden the first night, he drops by his brother’s office the evening after.
-It turns out that—rather surprisingly—the good doctor Lloyd killed his blasphemous brother, or tried to, not knowing that his twin had attained immortal life as a vampire.
-Gloating over his power, Elwyn throws down the gauntlet of a horrible retribution:
+It turns out—rather surprisingly—that the good doctor Lloyd killed his blasphemous brother, or tried to, not knowing that his twin had attained immortal life as a vampire.
+Gloating over his power, Elwyn throws down the gauntlet and promises a horrible retribution:

 “You’ll know that I am no intangible figment of your imagination when you feel the weight of my hatred.
 Your life will be a torment.
 I’ll strip you of everything you hold dear before I drag you down to a sordid death.
 You’ll pray you’re dead long before you die.”

 Yeah, and you thought your sibling was a troublemaker!
-In all sincerity, Zucco’s bald-ish, chortling vampire scares me a lot more than Lugosi ever could.
+In all sincerity, Zucco’s bald-ish, chortling vampire scares me just as much as prime Lugosi.
 Elwyn is the nice old man down the street… who secretly wants to drink your blood.
 His aged, ordinary appearance renders his ugly, mirthless chuckle and his desire to corrupt and destroy young women all the more appalling.
-He fairly glows with malice.
+He glows with malice.

-(Who knew Woodrow Wilson had an evil twin?
-Which reminds me, anyone want to greenlight my script for Woodrow Wilson: Vampire Hunter?)
+(Who knew Woodrow Wilson had an evil vampire twin?
+Which reminds me, does anyone want to greenlight my script for Woodrow Wilson: Vampire Hunter?)

-However, as much as I find the evil twin effectively spooky, I’m also quite interested in the fact that the good twin still murdered his brother, no matter how pure his motives might have been.
-The theme of fratricide lends a touch more gravitas to this dark tale of sibling rivalry, like a muddied, supernatural Cain and Abel.
+While we expect the bad twin to be effectively spooky and awful, the “normal” twin has a surprisingly grim side too.
+He murdered his brother, no matter how pure his motives might have been.
+The side of good isn’t so spotless as we might hope, raising questions about the corruption inherent even in fighting evil.
+The element of fratricide lends gravitas and ambiguity to this dark tale of sibling rivalry, a muddied, supernatural Cain and Abel.

 Is Dead Men Walk a great film?
-Well, duh, it was made at PRC and it’s not Detour.
-So, no, it’s not.
+Well, no, it was made at PRC and it’s not Detour.
 Directed by Sam Neufield, who’s probably best known for the dorky-as-hell I Accuse My Parents, this movie wasn’t worthy of its acting talent.
 The pacing definitely lags, and I’m phrasing that kindly.

-Mary Carlisle, one of the few living members of the Hollywood old guard, turns in a decent performance, but her love interest could barely choke out his lines.
+Mary Carlisle, one of the few living members of the Hollywood old guard, turns in a likable performance, adding suspense to the story as we see her life essence waning under the vampire’s influence.
+Alas, her love interest could barely choke out his lines.
 And Dwight Frye does not get enough to do at all.
-I personally found the settings to be appropriately shadowy and creepy—often blacking out parts of faces to suggest the depravity of the villains.
+The visuals are appropriately shadowy—often to the point of blacking out parts of faces to suggest the depravity of the villains.
 Not everyone agrees with me, unfortunately, and some of the reviews elsewhere are just plain cruel.
 This movie was probably shot in less time than it takes to coax most of today’s movie stars out of their trailers.

-If you love horror and derive comfort from snuggling up with a slightly creaky 1940s horror flick, you can watch this one for free.
+If you love horror and derive comfort from snuggling up with a slightly creaky but very creepy 1940s horror flick, you can watch this one for free.
 And if you don’t love that, I will totally haunt you after I’m gone.

 This film is in the Public Domain, which means you can watch and download it at the Internet Archive, as well.